 The BJT input resistance is the small-signal resistance seen looking into the base of a BJT in active mode:

 Unlike the MOSFET, whose gate is insulated by oxide and draws no DC current (infinite input resistance), the BJT base passes a real base current.
-So when you apply a small AC voltage across base–emitter, an AC base current flows, and their ratio is a finite resistance.
+Apply a small AC voltage across base-emitter and an AC base current flows; their ratio is a finite resistance.

 Derivation